cloudeteer/terraform-governance/docs/Development - Terraform Style Guide.md

 }
 ```

-### Conditional dynamic blocks
+### Dynamic blocks

-When using a dynamic block to create conditional blocks, use a list with a single `true` element for the true case and an empty list for the false case.
+When using a [dynamic block](https://developer.hashicorp.com/terraform/language/expressions/dynamic-blocks) to create conditional blocks, use a list with a single `true` element for the true case and an empty list for the false case.

 ```hcl
 # ❌ BAD